truenas/webui/README.md

 You can test your strings in an [online editor](http://format-message.github.io/icu-message-format-for-translators/editor.html).

+String files are often changed by developers and other contributors, so it's better to make multiple smaller PRs instead of trying to translate everything at once.

+# Contributing

+Learn how you can contribute to our project and help us maintain it [on our Contribution guide](https://github.com/truenas/webui/blob/master/CONTRIBUTING.md).

+# Stock Images

 Stock images used on the dashboard UI are courtesy of Pixabay.com and are subject to the Simplified Pixabay License.
 Full license details can be found at https://pixabay.com/service/license/.

-# Contributing

-Learn how you can contribute to our project and help us maintain it [on our Contribution guide](https://github.com/truenas/webui/blob/master/CONTRIBUTING.md).